United States Applicants (citizens, permanent residents, dual citizens)

 Application deadline for all international applicants is January 1.

 The M.A. in Biblical and Theological Studies program reviews completed spring semester applications on a rolling basis.
+Please note that the greatest level of scholarship funds is awarded to students who apply by February 1 of the year they plan to enroll.

 The M.A. in Biblical and Theological Studies program reviews completed summer term applications on a rolling basis.
+Please note that the greatest level of scholarship funds is awarded to students who apply by February 1 of the year they plan to enroll.

 Requirements for All Applicants